hugogirard/apimPrivateVnet/README.md

 <img src='https://github.com/hugogirard/apimPrivateVnet/blob/main/images/resolutionpublic.png?raw=true' />

+# URL Scheme

+Because end-to-end encryption is not done and the SSL stop at AppGW Level, when configure your API be sure to set the URL Scheme to both.

 # Error during deploying KeyVault

 If an error of Keyvault soft delete occurs when running the Github action this mean you have some keyvault pending because of the soft delete.